Do you know if it is possible to play doubles in UNO? From Wild cards to Reverse cards, when unique cards pair together they form a double.

 In the UNO game, the deck has 108 cards packaged into four-suits of color: Blue, Green, Red, and Yellow.
 Each with 19 cards of different numbers.

-The cards are numbered from 0 to 9 with unique cards including 8 Draw 2 cards, 4 Wild cards, 8 Reverse cards, and 4 Wild Draw 4 cards.
+The cards are numbered from 0 to 9 with unique cards including 8 Draw 2 cards, 4 Wild cards, 8 Reverse cards, Skip cards and 4 Wild Draw 4 cards.

 When playing doubles, it is important to match the same number but not the color.
 As always, the number or color of the doubles must match the Discarded Pile in order to make the play to begin with.